cotes2020/jekyll-theme-chirpy/README.md

 2. Unless you prefer to project sites, rename your repository to `<username>.github.io` on GitHub.

-3. Choose branch `gh-pages` as your GitHub Pages source.
+3. Choose branch `gh-pages` as the [publishing source](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) for your GitHub Pages site.

 4. Visit your website at the address indicated by GitHub.